 The best time to plant Spanish marigolds is in the spring after the last frost.
 They can also be started indoors from seeds 4-6 weeks before transplanting.
 When planting, make sure to space the seeds or plants about 6-8 inches apart.
 Spanish marigolds can also be grown in containers, which is a great option for those with limited garden space.

 Spanish marigolds thrive in full sun, so make sure to plant them in an area that receives at least 6 hours of sunlight a day.
 They prefer well-drained soil that is not too rich in organic matter.
-It is important to keep the soil moist, but not too wet as they do not tolerate wet feet.
+It is important to keep the soil moist, but not too wet, as they do not tolerate wet feet.
 Spanish marigolds can also tolerate dry conditions once established.

 Maintenance and Care

 Spanish marigolds require minimal maintenance.
 It is important to water them regularly, especially during dry spells.
 However, overwatering can lead to root rot, so make sure not to overdo it.
 Deadheading spent flowers will encourage more blooms throughout the growing season.
-Spanish marigolds are generally pest-resistant, but can be susceptible to spider mites and aphids.
+Spanish marigolds are generally pest-resistant but can be susceptible to spider mites and aphids.
 In case of an infestation, it is best to treat with an insecticidal soap or neem oil.

 Spanish marigolds are a great addition to any garden.
-They are easy to grow and maintain, and can add vibrant colors to your garden.
+They are easy to grow and maintain and can add vibrant colors to your garden.
 By following these guidelines for planting, optimal growing conditions, and maintenance and care, you can enjoy a beautiful display of Spanish marigolds throughout the growing season.

-Varieties and Cultivars – Get Your Spanish Marigold Seeds Here!
+Varieties and Cultivars – Spanish Marigold

 As a type of Tagetes, Spanish marigold (Tagetes lucida) is a hardy annual plant that is native to Mexico and Central America.
 With its bright and cheerful yellow and orange blooms, Spanish marigold is a popular choice for gardeners and landscapers alike.
-In this section, I will discuss the different varieties and cultivars of Spanish marigold.
+In this section, I will discuss the different varieties and cultivars of Spanish Marigold.

 Popular Types of Marigolds

-One of the most popular hybrid varieties of Spanish marigold is the “Lemon Gem” cultivar.
+One of the most popular hybrid varieties of Spanish Marigold is the “Lemon Gem” cultivar.
 This variety produces lemon-yellow flowers that are approximately 1 inch in diameter.
 Another popular hybrid is the “Tangerine Gem” cultivar, which produces bright tangerine-colored flowers that are also about 1 inch in diameter.

-In addition to these hybrids, there are also several other cultivars of Spanish marigold available.
+In addition to these hybrids, there are also several other cultivars of Spanish Marigolds available.
 For example, the “Mexican Tarragon” cultivar is a variety of Spanish marigold that is grown for its edible leaves, which are used as a substitute for tarragon in cooking.
 Another cultivar, called “Sweet Mace,” is grown for its fragrant foliage, which is used to flavor soups and stews.

-Landscape and Garden Design – Get Your Spanish Marigold Seeds Here!
+Landscape and Garden Design – Get Your Spanish Marigold Seeds Here

 Use in Borders and Flower Beds